nerdlet/ShoppingList/Designs/README.md

 # Designs
-Simple template design for Shopping list App
+Simple template design for Shopping list App.
-More changes on structureto come
+More changes to come